By EPIQ Infotech | NetSuite Implementation & Managed Services Partner

 What Does NetSuite ROI Actually Mean?

 ROI on an ERP like NetSuite isn’t the same as ROI on a stock or a piece of equipment.
+You’re not buying an asset that appreciates.
 You’re subscribing to a cloud platform and paying for implementation services.
 The return shows up as time saved, errors avoided, revenue captured faster, and systems you no longer need to pay for.

 What Does NetSuite ROI Look Like in Practice?